min2ha/ukwa-site/content/target/36159/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Oliver Mundell MSP | Member of the Scottish Parliament for Dumfriesshire

 Oliver Mundell is the Scottish Conservative and Unionist Party Member of the SCottish Parliament for Dumfriesshire.